-• When crossing a slope sideways, your machine has the average amount of weight on the drive wheels versus the front wheels.
-This angle leaves the least weight on the higher side drive wheel, increasing the tendency to slip.
-However this is the preferred angle for mowing large areas of gentle slopes.
-Lean back and angle yourself to the higher side.
+- Machine has the average amount of weight on the drive wheels versus the front wheels. - This angle leaves the least weight on the higher side drive wheel, increasing the tendency to slip. - However this is the preferred angle for mowing large areas of gentle slopes. - Lean back and angle yourself to the higher side.
 This adds weight to the rear drive wheels and will provide greater traction.

-A DANGER
+DANGER